Breadcrumb

 Statistics: 18.1 ppg, 4.1 rpg, 4.0 apg, 50.3% FG

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, Los 20 jugadores que más barato le salieron a su franquicia en la historia de la NBA